34th INFANTRY REGIMENTS ON CORREGIDOR

 Lt.
 William Soboleski from Naticoke, Pennsylvania, a member of Headquarters Company, 3rd Battalion had a mission with his mine detection team to mark and remove all mines from the landing area.
 Crawling under heavy machinegun fire he and his crew were able to mark a path through the mine field and later removed 216 mines.

-PFC Dan Car, a rifleman with "K" Company was killed by a bullet from a machine gun as he crossed the landing beach to Malinta Hill.
+Pfc.
+Dan Carr2, a rifleman with "K" Company was killed by a bullet from a machine gun as he crossed the landing beach to Malinta Hill.
+Dan Valles called for aid man, Ray Cash.

 "I" Company had a man killed and two wounded and were pinned down from machinegun fire from the main tunnel.
 "I" Company requested a tank, but was told beach had not yet been cleared of mines.
-Some 60 min latter advised tank available and brought up and quited that Machinegun.
+Some 60 min latter advised tank available and brought up and quieted that machinegun.